kwh44/cloud_storage_manager/README.md

-                                cloud storage manager
+                                            Cloud storage manager
 This project is intended to facilitate synchronising files amongst several cloud storage accounts.
 The program is to be used as terminal application with the menu of all functionality it provides.

 The Project consists of the following folders: